AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/ExternalReferenceResolver/LoadOrGetReferencedDocument.md

 ExternalReferenceResolver.LoadOrGetReferencedDocument Method (CAEXDocument, String)
 ===================================================================================
-AutomationML 2.1 APIDetermines, if the provided path contains an alias and gets the resolved document for that alias.
+Determines, if the provided path contains an alias and gets the resolved document for that alias.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)